noir-lang/noir/yellow-paper/docs/contracts/index.md

 - Compute a nullifier that includes the `secret` along with the msg hash and the index of the message in the tree
     - The index is included to ensure that the nullifier is unique for each message

-## Registry
-The registry is a contract that holds the current and historical addresses of the core rollup contracts.
-The addresses of a rollup deployment are contained in a snapshot, and the registry is tracking version-snapshot pairs.
-Depending on the upgrade scheme, it might be used to handle upgrades, or it could entirely be removed.
-It is generally the one address that a node MUST know about, as it can then tell the node where to find the remainder of the contracts.
-This is for example used when looking for the address new L2 blocks should be published to.

-## State transitioner
-The state transitioner is the heart of the validating light node for the L2.
-Practically this means that the contract keeps track of the current state of the L2 and progresses this state when a valid L2 block is received.
-It also facilitates cross-chain communication (communication between the L1 inbox and outbox contracts).

-When new blocks are to be processed, the state transitioner receives the `header` of the block, and commitments to its content (following the same scheme as the rollup circuits) from the Decoder.
-The header definition can be found in **REFERENCE**, but is commitments to the state before and after the block.

-### Decoder
-The state transitioner should be connected to a decoder which addresses the decode validity condition, and feeds the outputs back into the State transitioner.
-The action of preparing outputs for the state transitioner should be independent from the processing of a proof, that way allowing for multi-transaction setups.

-In a solo-DA paradigm there will be just one decoder, which can be integrated into the state transitioner, but for multi-layer DA setups, the decoders SHOULD be separate contracts.

-## Validity conditions (constraints)
+## Validity conditions
 While there are multiple contracts, they work in unison to ensure that the rollup is valid and that messages are correctly moved between the chains.
 In practice this means that the contracts are to ensure that the following constraints are met in order for the validating light node to accept a block.

 Note that some conditions are marked as SHOULD, which is not strictly needed for security of the rollup, but the security of the individual applications or for UX.

-- **Decode**:
-    - A commitment to the block content must be computed following the same scheme as the rollup circuits using only PUBLISHED DATA.
-See **REFERENCE** for more details on the commitment computation.
-    - A commitment to the L1 to L2 messages must be computed following the same scheme as the rollup circuits using only PUBLISHED DATA.
-See **REFERENCE** for more details on the commitment computation.
-- **Header Validation**:
-    - The starting state of the block (derived from the header) MUST match the state stored in the contract
-    - The global variables defined by the header MUST be valid:
+Also, some of the conditions are repetitions of what we saw earlier from the [state transitioner](#state-transitioner).

-        - The block number MUST be the next block number
+- **Data Availability**: The block content MUST be available.
+To validate this, the `AvailabilityOracle` is used.
-        - The timestamp MUST:
-            - be newer than the previous block inclusion
-            - not be in the future (if l1 time is less than l2 time we are in the future)
-        - The version MUST be the same as the current version
-        - The chainId MUST be the same as the current chainId
-    - The ending state of the block (derived from the header) MUST *replace* the state stored in the contract
-        - Requires ALL `MUST` constraints to be met
+- **Header Validation**: See the checks from the [state transitioner](#state-transitioner)
-- **Proof validation**: The proof MUST be valid with the public inputs hash
+- **Proof validation**: The proof MUST be valid when validated with the header and archive.
-    - A single public input hash MUST be computed from the block header, the commitment to the block content and the commitment to L1 to L2 messages.
-- **State update**: The state root MUST be set to the ending state value
 - **Inserting messages**: for messages that are inserted into the inboxes:
     - The `sender.actor` MUST be the caller
     - The `(sender|recipient).chainId` MUST be the chainId of the L1 where the state transitioner is deployed